AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

   - NWB files stores stimulus information in a stimulus **trial** table which uses the same storage scheme: Individual events have a name, a start and end timestamps associated to it.
 The start and end timestamps are essentially the rising and falling edges of a sync line.
 See here for more details : https://pynwb.readthedocs.io/en/stable/tutorials/general/file.html#trials
   - This simple storage scheme provides a great deal of flexibility on how behavioral events are recorded.
 Each scientific team can leverage available sync lines within Bonsai in a way that fits their scientific requirements.

-### Discussion on Bonsai programming concepts.

-Bonsai is a "visual reactive programming language" which, at its core, is a wrapper around the [ReactiveX](http://reactivex.io/) library with interfaces to many common I/O devices used for behavioral neuroscience experiments.
-ReactiveX is based on concepts from *functional programming*, which may be unfamiliar to those of us who spend the vast majority of our time writing *procedural* code in languages such as Python.
-In particular, Labview and Python programmers could be misled to under-appreciate the importance of laying the foundation of these concepts prior to jumping into coding.
-This can make it difficult to follow the logic behind more complex Bonsai workflows, and can be a major impediment to constructing novel workflows.

-When first learning Bonsai, it is natural to try to translate concepts from procedural languages into our workflows.
-Indeed, there are many cases where this is neither possible nor desirable.
-Bonsai (and functional languages in general), surrender certain abilities in order to make it possible to write more performant, maintainable code.
-[We wrote a guide to highlight those differences](https://github.com/AllenInstitute/bonsai_workflows/blob/master/Documentation/Bonsai_for_Python_Programmers.md).

-Further documentation of Bonsai key aspects would be instrumental and is likely going to be necessary in the coming years.

 ### Workflow templates

 To faciliate the development of new behavioral workflow, we propose to first develop an **empty workflow template** which will contain the connected nodes associated with :